 Speakers: Kate Meyers, Senior Program Officer, CHCF; Emma Rauscher, Program Officer, CHCS

-K. Meyers will welcome participants on behalf of CHCF and introduce the Assisted Living for Medi-Cal Enrollees: Virtual Learning Series.
-E. Rauscher will review the objectives of the series and this first webinar.
-She will discuss: (1) CalAIM’s broad goal of helping Medi-Cal enrollees remain safe and well in home- and community-based settings; (2) the shifting responsibility of Medi-Cal managed care plans in providing institutional long-term care and home- and community-based services; (3) the promise of assisted living in the Medi-Cal care and housing continuum; and (4) the need for cross-stakeholder collaboration to better use assisted living to support populations with functional needs.
+K. Meyers welcomed participants on behalf of CHCF and introduced the Assisted Living for Medi-Cal Enrollees: Virtual Learning Series.
+E. Rauscher reviewed the objectives of the series and this first webinar.
+She discussed: (1) CalAIM’s broad goal of helping Medi-Cal enrollees remain safe and well in home- and community-based settings; (2) the shifting responsibility of Medi-Cal managed care plans in providing institutional long-term care and home- and community-based services; (3) the promise of assisted living in the Medi-Cal care and housing continuum; and (4) the need for cross-stakeholder collaboration to better use assisted living to support populations with functional needs.

 II.
 Assisted Living 101